 - Cardboard, paper and wooden packaging are made from renewable materials.

-- If not contaminated with food, cardboard, paper and wooden packaging is recyclable.
+- Cardboard, paper and wooden packaging are recyclable.

 - Cardboard and wooden packaging can be reused.

 - Cardboard, paper and wooden packaging is relatively cheap to buy.

 - Cardboard and paper products are not water resistant.

 - If contaminated with food and drink these products are difficult to recycle.

 - Some cardboard packaging products have plastic lining (watch out for this).